 In 2006, the District entered into a cooperative agreement with the Nebraska Land Trust (NLT) to further the objectives of the program.
 In 2009, the District agreed to contribute \$30,000 per year for three years for the Lower Platte Valley Preservation Project.
-Subsequently, a three year extension of this agreement was approved by the District in 2012.
-The NLT, the only land trust in Nebraska, currently has nearly 9,000 acres in 20 easements within nine counties, and has also been officially accredited by the National Land Trust Accreditation Commission.
+Subsequently, a three year extension of this agreement was approved by the District in 2012, 2015, 2018, and 2021.
+The NLT, the only land trust in Nebraska, currently has over 32,500 acres in fifty (50) easements within twenty (20) counties, and has also been officially accredited by the National Land Trust Accreditation Commission.

-40. Papio Trails Project
+46. Papio Trails Project